flutter/website/flutter-for-ios.md

 ### How do I update `Widget`s?

 To update your views on iOS you directly mutate them.
 In Flutter, widgets are immutable and not updated directly.
-Instead you have to manipulate the widget’s state.
+Instead, you have to manipulate the widget’s state.
 This is where the concept of Stateful vs Stateless widgets comes in.
 A `StatelessWidget` is just what it sounds like - a widget with no state attached.